Fiona Barron Stuns In Nude Bikini In New Instagram Pic

-Fiona Barron has been sprinkling in a few swimsuit pics here and there on her Instagram feed lately, and her newest share from today was of herself in a small bikini.
-She rocked a nude ensemble and posed outside for the sun drenched pic.
+Fiona Barron has been sprinkling in a few swimsuit pics here and there on her Instagram feed lately.
+Her newest share from today featured her wearing a small bikini.
+She rocked a nude ensemble and posed outside for the sun-drenched pic.

 The model posed in front of a light red stone wall and leaned against it with her right knee propped up.
 She placed one hand on her thigh and another on her elbow as she gazed at the camera with a hint of a pout on her face.

-Her bikini top had a low, scoop neckline that allowed her to show off her cleavage, and her matching bottoms looked to be a thong-cut in the back with thick straps that rested low on her hips.
+Her bikini top had a low, scoop neckline that allowed her to show off her cleavage, and her matching bottoms looked to have a thong cut in the back with thick straps that rested low on her hips.
 In addition to her chest, her flat abs and toned legs were hard to miss.

 Fiona wore her hair down in a casual side part, and some of her long locks were brushed in front of her left shoulder.
 Her makeup application looked very minimal, and it seemed to include silver eyeshadow and light pink lipstick.
 She kept things basic with no visible accessories.

-The image was shot on a sunny day, and her skin glowed in the bright lighting.
+The image was shot on a sunny day, and Fiona’s skin glowed in the bright lighting.
 The tag revealed that it was taken by a Los Angeles-based photographer named Benjamin Smith.

 The new post has received lots of attention so far, garnering over 35,400 likes.
-Plus, her many admirers headed to the comments section with their thoughts on the snap.
+Many admirers also headed to the comments section with their thoughts on the snap.

 “You’re so freaking cute,” gushed a follower.